Thomas Lynch Jr.: Education

 Lynch Jr. was schooled at the Indigo Society School in Georgetown, South Carolina.
 His parents sent him to England for higher studies.
 He received honors at Eton College and at Gonville and Caius College, Cambridge.

 Lynch Jr. studied law and political philosophy at the Middle Temple in London.
 His father admired English education and encouraged him to remain in Great Britain to study law and the principles of the British constitution.

-After eight years away from America, Lynch Jr. returned to South Carolina in 1772.
+After eight years away from North America, Lynch Jr. returned to South Carolina in 1772.
 Although his father had dreamed of his being in law, Lynch Jr. decided to end his pursuit of that profession.

 Marriage and family

 Lynch Jr. married Elizabeth Shubrick on May 14, 1772.

 Following their marriage, the couple lived at Peach Tree Plantation, which was located near his homeland plantation.
 He enjoyed managing the cultivation of crops at the plantation, which was dependent on the labor of numerous enslaved African Americans.
 Lynch Jr. remained active in political affairs in his community.

 His father died from a stroke in December 1776.
 His widowed mother later married South Carolina Governor William Moultrie, another influential political figure.

 His sister Sabina Hope Lynch married James Hamilton, also of the planter class.
 One of their sons was James Hamilton Jr., who was elected as governor of South Carolina in 1830.